 Only to rudely receive a warning that the ISBN was already in use!

 But I thought the book could be distributed everywhere and of course would have the SAME ISBN.
 RIGHT?

-However, if you’ve chosen expanded distribution, in theory, KDP (formerly CreateSpace) is “distributing” to IngramSpark.
+If you’ve chosen expanded distribution, in theory, KDP (is “distributing” to IngramSpark.
 So your ISBN is already showing up in the database.
 Even if it’s not TRULY available for wholesale purchases.

 But, don’t worry, we can fix it.

 Assuming you have purchased your own ISBN from Bowker, you CAN transfer a title from KDP to IngramSpark.
 It’s not the easiest thing you’ll ever do, but it’s possible.

 - Go into KDP and look at your distribution channels.
 This is under the Paperback Rights and Pricing Tab – in the block on pricing and royalties.
 You’ll want to NOT select the check box that says global distribution!
 If you’ve loaded to Ingram first, it’s not even an option – it’s already de-selected on your behalf.

 NOTE – YOU CAN STILL DISTRIBUTE TO ALL OF AMAZON’S GLOBAL MARKETPLACES (LISTED UNDER THE MARKETPLACES) AND INGRAM.
 This places your book into the global Amazon stores… so amazon.ca, .de, .uk, etc.

 - If KDP owns the ISBN or if it is KDP exclusive, it cannot be transferred.
 You must get a new ISBN.
 See below.